Bling enables game devs to give players Bitcoin rewards

 “When we first took the pitch, we were impressed by the rational and clear-thinking Amy Wan as a first-time venture-backed CEO,” Matsumura said.
 “She proved herself by making a dramatic pivot from smart contract infrastructure to casual mobile gaming, a completely different domain.”

 This could go two ways.
-To scale users and really take on more of a platform infrastructure play, Bling developed an internal SDK dubbed the Bling SDK.
+To scale users and really take on more of a platform infrastructure play, Bling developed an internal Bling SDK.
 Other developers can use it and plug it into their games, and it provides that developer with basically a Bitcoin reward system, fraud detection, and user value detection.
 Those publishers can then get a lot of users and monetization structure overnight.

-Bling also has an opportunity to take those crypto-curious players and get them to autoinvest a dollar into Bitcoin every month or whatever.
+Bling also has an opportunity to take those crypto-curious players and get them to auto-invest a dollar into Bitcoin every month or whatever.
 And that could help them earn cryptocurrency over time.
 Other companies like Acorn have done that, and that kind of business can make money in various ways.

 With the new round of money, the company will expand its staff of 11 to more people.
 And it will start testing paid user acquisition.
 Most of the staff is based near Irvine in Orange County, but it will likely adopt a hybrid remote work and office work routine.

-It’s tuogh hiring engineers now because most of them want to work remotely and they’re asking for big salaries, Wan said.
+It’s tough hiring engineers now because most of them want to work remotely and they’re asking for big salaries, Wan said.

 “We’re hearing a lot of interesting stories and trying to figure out how we’re gonna deal with this,” she said.
 “I want to let people do a lot more remote stuff.
 But at the same time, I believe that companies that are not able to get their staff to go into the office might end up losing in terms of competitiveness.”